BG3: The BEST Multiclass Combinations [Top 15]

 BG3: Monk and Cleric

-The Monk and Cleric Multiclass [Screenshot Grab: eXputer]
+The Monk and Cleric Multiclass [Screenshot Grab: Me]

-If you are looking for a high dexterity build, perhaps the Monk and Cleric multiclass will do the trick.
-The multiclass mainly revolves around the use of heavier armor, which will let you stay at the frontlines with little to no damage.
+If you want a high dexterity build, perhaps the Monk and Cleric multiclass will do the trick.
+The multiclass mainly revolves around using Heavy Armor, which will let you frontline with little to no damage.

 14. Paladin & Bard